-Application for approval of the East Sydney Private Hospital Nurses' NSWNMA/ANMF NSW Branch Enterprise Agreement 2022.
+Application for approval of the East Sydney Private Hospital Nurses' NSWNMA-ANMF Branch Enterprise Agreement 2025

-[1] East Sydney Day Hospital Pty Ltd T/A East Sydney Private Hospital (the Employer) has made an application for the approval of the East Sydney Private Hospital Nurses' NSWNMA/ANMF NSW Branch Enterprise Agreement 2022 (the Agreement).
-The application was made under s.185 of the Fair Work Act 2009 (the Act).
-The Agreement is a single enterprise agreement.

-[2] I am satisfied that each of the requirements of ss.186, 187 and 188 as are relevant to this application for approval have been met.

-[3] The Australian Nursing and Midwifery Federation (ANMF) was a bargaining representative for the Agreement and has given notice under s.183 of the Act that it wants the Agreement to cover it.
-In accordance with s.201(2) I note that the Agreement covers the ANMF.
+- [1] An application has been made for approval of an enterprise agreement known as the East Sydney Private Hospital Nurses' NSWNMA-ANMF Branch Enterprise Agreement 2025 (Agreement).
+The application was made pursuant to section 185 of the Fair Work Act 2009 (Act).
+The Agreement is a single enterprise agreement. - [2] On the basis of the material before the Fair Work Commission, I am satisfied that each of the requirements of sections 186, 187, 188 and 190 of the Act as are relevant to this application for approval of the Agreement have been met. - [3] The Agreement is approved and, in accordance with section 54 of the Act, will operate from 9 June 2025.
+The nominal expiry date of the Agreement is 30 June 2028. - [4] The Australian Nursing and Midwifery Federation (ANMF), being a bargaining representative for the Agreement, has given notice to the Fair Work Commission that it wants the Agreement to cover it.
+In accordance with s 201(2) of the Act, I note that the Agreement covers the ANMF.

-[4] The Agreement is approved and, in accordance with s.54 of the Act, will operate from 6 October 2022.
-The nominal expiry date of the Agreement is 30 June 2025.